joshpeng/Data-Science-On-WSL/README.md

 This is [fixed](https://wpdev.uservoice.com/forums/266908-command-prompt-console-bash-on-ubuntu-on-windo/suggestions/13469097-support-for-filesystem-watchers-like-inotify) in Windows 10 Insiders Build 14942.
 For more information see [here](https://github.com/Microsoft/BashOnWindows/issues/216).

-### 4. Install X client for Windows
+### 4. Install X server for Windows
 <p align="center"><img src="https://chocolatey.org/content/packageimages/vcxsrv.1.18.3.0.png"></p>

-Linux uses [X Window System](https://en.wikipedia.org/wiki/X_Window_System) which uses a server-client model to display GUI applications.
-In order for us to view these applications on Windows, we will need a X client capable of receiving the communication coming from our Linux's X server.
+Linux uses the [X Window System](https://en.wikipedia.org/wiki/X_Window_System) which uses a server-client model to display GUI applications.
+In order for us to view these applications on Windows, we will need a X server capable of receiving the communication coming from our Linux's X clients.

 There are two main options we can choose from: [VcXsrv](https://sourceforge.net/projects/vcxsrv/) and [Xming](https://sourceforge.net/projects/xming/).
 Choose whichever one you like.
 If you run into issues displaying applications in one, try the other.
 We will use VcXsrv in this guide since some users are reporting Xming to be a bit slower.